Abdusshh/newsletter-app-workflow/blog/blog.md

 };
 ```

-**Key Points:**

-- **Validation**: Checks if the email is provided and exists in Redis.
-- **Unsubscription**: Deletes the user's data from Redis.
-- **Confirmation**: Sends an email confirming the unsubscription.

-## Workflow API Route
+### Workflow API Route

-This is the core of our application.

-When a user subscribes, a workflow is initiated to send newsletters based on the selected frequency.
-Here are the key steps:
+Now, here's the fun part!
+We'll create an API route that handles the workflow for sending newsletters at the specified frequency intervals.

+Our workflow will do the following:

 1. Store the user's subscription data in Redis.
-2. Send a welcome email to the user.
+2. Send a welcome email.
-3. Initiate a loop, and in the loop:
+3. Enter a loop:
-    - Get the user's current frequency to determine when to send the next email.
-    - Wait for the frequency duration.
+    - Wait for the specified frequency duration.
     - Check if the user is still subscribed.
-    - Send the newsletter email and repeat the loop until the desired number of newsletters is sent.
+    - Send the newsletter email.

-We limit the number of newsletters sent in this project to ensure that the workflow stops after a certain number of emails.
+    - Repeat until a set number of newsletters have been sent since we don't want an infinite loop.

+Here's the `/api/workflow/route.ts` file:

 ```typescript title="src/app/api/workflow/route.ts"
 import { serve } from "@upstash/qstash/nextjs";